potassco/clorm/docs/clorm/api.rst

 API Documentation
 =================

-The heart of the ClORM ORM involves defining the mapping from *ground predicates* to member variables of a Python object.
+The heart of the Clorm ORM involves defining the mapping from *ground predicates* to member variables of a Python object.
 There are two aspects to
 this: *fields*, that define how *logical terms* are mapped to Python objects, and *predicate* definitions, that define predicate and function names, their